Email marketing tips for business: What marketers need to know

 Potential leads and customers owning and regularly using their email accounts are just the start – they then need to notice, open and engage.

-Given the huge volume of spam (non-personalised, unsolicited communications sent in bulk) just getting readers to open your email is the first challenge.
+Given the huge volume of spam (non-personalised, unsolicited communications sent in bulk), just getting readers to open your email is the first challenge.

-Tanya Casey, Head of Newsletters at GlobalData Plc, says: “The changing way we consume emails has led to a cultural shift over the past year.
+Tanya Casey, head of newsletters at GlobalData Plc, says: “The changing way we consume emails has led to a cultural shift over the past year.
 As consumers we are now looking for a more personal connection with brands, and finding ways to create that connection is key for marketers.

 “This means increasing personalisation of emails, and while these interactions can be the most difficult to create, they are also the most effective in ensuring every communication is meaningful and relevant.